plasmabio/template-octave/README.md

 ## Install Octave packages

-In a terminal, with `octave` loaded or in notebook with the Octave kernel, run:
+With Octave running, either from a console or a notebook, install needed packages:

 ```
 pkg install -local -forge io statistics struct optim
 ```

-This will take a couple of minutes.
-Some warning message might be printed.
+This will take a couple of minutes, be patient.
+Warning message will also be printed.

 Then list available packages:

 ```
 pkg list
 ```

 And test the `optim` package:

 ```
 pkg test optim
 ```